GlenDC/blockstor/docs/README.md

 Zero-OS block storage is implemented in the [zero-os/0-Disk](https://github.com/zero-os/0-Disk) repository on GitHub.

 Components:
-* [NBD Server](nbd/nbd.md): A network block device server to expose the vdisks to virtual machines
+* [NBD Server](nbd/nbd.md): A network block device (NBD) server to expose the vdisks to virtual machines
-* [TLOG Server](tlog/tlog.md): A transaction log server to record block changes
+* [TLOG Server/Client](tlog/tlog.md): A transaction log server and client to record block changes
-* [Command Line Tool](commandlinetool/commandlinetool.md): A command line tool suite to manage vdisks
+* [zeroctl](zeroctl/zeroctl.md): A command line tool to manage vdisks

 See the [Table of Contents](SUMMARY.md) for all documentation.

+See the [Glossary](/docs/glossary.md) as a reference for terminology specific to this project.